In five simple steps, here’s how you can become your own boss and turn that spare room into a profit centre:

 Step 3: Get set-up

 Furnish this space in a way that makes you feel comfortable.
-You’ll probably need a laptop or computer, a phone and printer to get started.
-With prices falling, you can get your whole home office set up for well under £500.
+You’ll need a laptop and a printer to get started – and a good broadband connection.
+You can get your whole home office set up for a financial outlay in the low hundreds of pounds.

 Invest in a good desk and chair and choose space that offers plenty of natural light.
 One of the upsides of working for yourself from home is that you get to choose the work environment.